inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Why use this?

 If you want a lightweight tool that always points to your mouse cursor across multiple screens this app is for you.
-It displays subtle overlay arrows at the screen edge to keep your cursor instantly visible.
+It displays subtle overlay arrows at the screen edge to keep your cursor instantly and continuously visible.

 ---